sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221024: another record layer leak, when GREASEing from client, answer was to tweak the conditions for free'ing the record layer and ``init_buf`` depending on the ECH conditions we see, but that's pretty brittle and liable to break as other code changes.
+See the comment in ``ssl/ssl_lib.c`` within ``ossl_ssl_connection_free()``.
+    - TODO: better automate leak-checking esp with GREASE and/or deliberate use of an ECHConfig that is ok other than having the wrong public key

 - 20221023: fixed leak below which was due to attmempting to load a draft-10 ECHConfig, when that was the only offered ECHConfig.
   Could well add more testing there as it's